mashallahnaveed/linux-basics-for-hackers/README.md

 ## 📈 Progress

-- ✅ Chapter 1 Completed
+- 📘 Chapter 1 Completed
-- ⏳ Chapter 2 In Progress
+- 📘 Chapter 6: Process Management

-- ⏳ More chapters coming...
+(More chapters coming soon...)

 ## 🚀 Note
 🚀 This repository is actively maintained and will be consistently updated as I progress in my learning.